krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 In-depth Health checks like these can produce unintended side effects when combined with Auto Scaling.
 With Auto Scaling in the picture, your health check should check only the health of the server and application components.
 An in-depth health check on other dependent services requires careful assessment

+#### Which of these options maintains a scaled-down infrastructure in another region and requires only scaling after a disaster?

+- Warm Standby maintains a continuously replicated copy of data, and a scaled-down infrastructure is always running for the rest of the components.
+Warm Standby can meet more stringent RTO/RPO in minutes.
+- Backup and Restore only maintains a backup in another region.
+After a disaster, we need to restore the data and bring the entire infrastructure up in the second region, so the RTO/RPO is in hours.
+- Pilot light maintains a continuously replicated copy of the data in another region; however, the rest of the infrastructure needs to be brought up after the disaster.
+So, the RTO/RPO is in 10s of minutes.
+- Multi-site Active/Active is a zero-downtime solution with infrastructure in multiple regions.
+The application request is routed to any of the regions.
+This option can meet real-time RTO/RPO requirements.

+#### You would like to automatically replace instances that are not healthy due to underlying infrastructure or common guest OS related issues.
+In order to do so with AutoScaling, you need to

+Autoscaling automatically does this for you

+#### team wants to use a mix of on-demand and spot instances of various instance types.
+How would you implement this proposal with Auto Scaling?

+Use Auto Scaling Launch Template and specify the on-demand and spot portion of the capacity that the auto scaling group needs to maintain

+You can specify a percentage distribution of on-demand and spot instances.
+To maximize the chances of fulfilling spot requests, you can specify a range of values for vCPU and memory configuration.
+Auto Scaling will identify a list of instance families that meet the criteria.